Eryadu/Java_feb_2025/src/studyMaterial/API/MicrsoServices.md

 2. Scalability:Individual services can be scaled based on demand, improving resource efficiency.
 3. Fault Isolation:Failures in one service do not affect the entire system.
 4. Technology Flexibility:Different services can use different technologies best suited for their tasks.
-5. Easier MaintenanceSmaller codebases are easier to understand, test, and maintain.
+5. Easier Maintenance: Smaller codebases are easier to understand, test, and maintain.
 6. Continuous Deployment:Independent deployment of services allows for faster and more frequent updates.

 ## Challenges of Microservices Architecture: